 White Christmas in Switzerland

-Switzerland is one of my all-time favorite travel destinations in Europe (alongside Greece, Spain, and Iceland).
-This country impressed me so much during my first visit to Lucerne that I can’t wait to return to check off my travel bucket list the Swiss Glacier Express, Zermatt, and the Château de Chillon.
+Switzerland is one of my all-time favorite travel destinations in Europe – right up there with Greece, Spain, and Iceland.
+I was so impressed during my first visit to Lucerne that I’ve been eager to return ever since, especially to check a few more places off my travel bucket list: the Glacier Express, Zermatt, and the Château de Chillon.

 Is it snow in Switzerland in December?

-It does snow in December in the Swiss Alps; however, when it comes to the Swiss cities, snow over Christmas is not guaranteed.
-I have visited Switzerland in December three times, and while the Christmas markets were great and the weather was chilly, in my experience, it never snowed enough to create a winter wonderland feel.
+It does snow in December in the Swiss Alps; however, when it comes to Swiss cities, a white Christmas isn’t guaranteed.
+I’ve visited Switzerland in December three times, and while the Christmas markets were wonderful and the weather was certainly chilly, it almost never snowed enough to create that true winter wonderland feel.
+As I mentioned earlier, the only time I experienced real white Christmas vibes was in Geneva – though ironically, it was still my least favorite city in terms of Christmas markets.

 Is Switzerland worth visiting in December?